splynx/docs/files/en/my_profile/profile/profile.md

 ![Add canned groups](add_canned_groups2.png)

-**Ticket canned responses** - pre-configured responses for tickets can be created and saved here to optimize response time and achieve efficiency.
+**Ticket canned responses** - pre-configured responses for tickets can be created and saved here to optimize response time and improve efficiency.
 Simply click on the + add button to add a new response.

 ![Add canned response](add_canned_response.png)